Species Scale in Diverse Dimensions: Introduction and Summary

 \subsubsection{Summary of Results}

 We study the species scale in theories with 32, 16 and 8 supercharges by considering the moduli dependence of higher-derivative corrections at the eight- and four-derivative level.
 The location of the desert point and the value of the species scale at the desert point depend crucially on the details of the theory in consideration.
 The values of the species scale at the desert points of the different theories are summarized in table~\ref{tab:summary}.
-The diameter, $\diam (\mu)$, of the region of moduli space for which $\Lambda_s\geq \mu$ has the general form
+The diameter, $\diam (\mu)$, of the region of moduli space for which $\Lambda_s\geq \mu$ has the general form\footnote{The logarithmic dependence of the diameter of the moduli space on the cut-off scale has previously been observed in \cite{Hebecker:2017lxm,Scalisi:2018eaz}.}

 This diameter is defined as the maximum of the distance between any pair of points in this region.
 For $\mu\ll1$ this distance is maximized if at least one of the points lies in an infinite-distance region.
 If the other point lies in the interior, the coefficient $\alpha$ is determined by the exponent of the species scale in this asymptotic regime~\cite{vandeHeisteeg:2023uxj}.
 Alternatively, the other point may lie in an \textit{inequivalent} infinite-distance region.
 In this case, we find $\alpha$ to be given by a certain combination of the species scale's exponents in the two infinite-distance regimes which --- in the case that the geodesic connecting the two points traverses through the interior of the region $\Lambda_s\geq \mu$ --- simply reduces to the sum~\cite{vandeHeisteeg:2023uxj}.
 The values of $\alpha$ for the theories we considered in this work are summarized in table~\ref{tab:summary}.
 On the other hand, the coefficient $b$ which is expected to be $\mathcal{O}(1)$ is not as easy to determine and in most cases is negative (cf. table~\ref{tab:summary}).
 This implies that the asymptotic behavior generically gives an overestimation for the diameter of the moduli space.